obxyann/Sublime-Uncrustify/README.md

 2. Install **Sublime-Uncrustify**:

-    The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).
-Alternatively, the files can be obtained on github:
+    The preferred method is to use the Sublime package manager [Package Control](https://packagecontrol.io/).

+    Alternatively, the files can be obtained on GitHub:

 	$ https://github.com/obxyann/Sublime-Uncrustify

-    Just create a folder as *Sublime_Text_Installed/Data/Packages/Uncrustify/* and copy the files into.
+    Just create a new folde named *Uncrustify* in your *Sublime_Text_Installed/Data/Packages/ and copy the files into.

 3. Configure the **Sublime-Uncrustify**: